chettrick/stm32cubef4/Projects/STM32F446ZE-Nucleo/Examples/BSP/readme.txt

 The BSP example detects the presence of Adafruit 1.8" TFT shield with joystick and uSD.
 If the Adafruit shield is NOT connected, then:
  - Blue LED (LED2) blinks waiting the user button is pushed.
- - Then blue led swithces off and green & red leds start blinking at high frequency.
+ - Then blue led swithces off and green & red LEDs start blinking at high frequency.
  - Pushing user button again and again blinking frequency decreases until looping to high frequency.